 Fireside Chat sessions are free and open to everyone!

-Join us every Thursday at:
+Join us the First Thursday of each month at:

 17:30 hours (South African Standard Time)